bot4s/telegram/README.md

   - sendChatAction
   - getUserProfilePhotos
   - getUpdates
-  - setWebhooks !!!
-The setWebhooks method is implemented but the embedded webserver isn't!!!
+  - setWebhooks
   - Custom keyboard markups

 ## Would be nice to:
   - Add proper logging
+  - Improve error/exception handling
   - Make the API async by default
-  - Improve error/exception handling
-  - Polish JSON back and forth stuff

 ## Webhooks vs Polling (getUpdates)
-Only polling is supported at the moment.
+Both polling and web hooks are supported.
 Polling is by far the easiest method, and can be used locally without any additional requirements.

-Webhooks will be implemented (the code is already there) using a simple embedded webserver.
+Using web hooks requires a server (it wont work on your laptop) and a valid SSL certificate (which costs money).
+Self signed certificates wont work.

+The certificate requirement can be easily overcome by using the CloudFlare Universal SSL feature, which is awesome (and free).

 ## About blocking
-API calls are (still) blocking, but the code can be easily modified to send async replies (see AsycnBot below).
+All API calls are blocking, but the code can be easily modified to be fully asynchronous (see AsycnBot below).

 # Usage